ramirezmz/ramirezmz/README.md

 <img align="right" alt="GIF" src="./Pictures/wasting_time.gif" width="450" height="300" />

 My name is Roberto Ramirez!
-I'm student of Systems Analysis and Development.
-I began to program at University with python and C++, but my passion is Javascript.
-I carry out and collaborate on projects autonomously with the desire to put into practive my knowledge and learn from other people.

-<p align="center">I'm looking for my First job as a developer software</p>

-<a>"Never give up on your dreams, run after, fight, because whoever fights wins, whoever waits reaches..."</a>
+I'm 23 years old and of Peruvian nationality, but I have been in Brazil for 5 years.
+Through my wife's influence, I learned how to make my first lines of code and I believe I can't stop with this hobby.
+I love to learn, talk and listen to!
+I try to be objective and dedicated to achieve everything I propose.

 **Languages and Tools:**